As a Worcester student you have a range of options to study abroad on exchange at one of our international partner universities.

 What will I be responsible for in preparation for and during my mobility period?

-As an exchange student you will need to:
+To study abroad you will need to:

-Make your own travel, accommodation and visa arrangements, though we are happy to provide advice or help with forms
+Make your own travel, accommodation and visa arrangements, though we are happy to provide advice or help

 Purchase your own health insurance for non-emergency and routine purposes